trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-11-04-Logistics-Updates-in-Siem-Reap.md

 Vietnam, and China.
 Travel restrictions will be eased for travellers from these countries soon.

-It's about time to work on stacked projects and to make storages for the parts!
+It's about time to work on stacked projects and to make storage for the parts!